STM-Capstone-2022/stm-capstone-aws/README.md

 Then to build and deploy, follow the following steps:

-- `mvn package -pl !alexa-iot-application` to build the application code
+- `mvn package -pl '!alexa-iot-application'` to build the application code
 - `cdk synth` to Generate the application template and upload assets to the CDK stack
 - `cdk deploy` to launch the stack to your account